amosy3/amosy3.github.io/_pages/main_page.md

 ---
 I lead a talented team of 30 researchers, driving forward our organization’s most ambitious endeavors.
 <br>
-I hold a B.A. in Physics and Mathematics from The Hebrew University of Jerusalem, an M.Sc. in Electrical Engineering from Tel Aviv University, and a Ph.D. in Computer Science from Bar Ilan University.
+I hold a Ph.D. in Computer Science from Bar Ilan University.
 My main research interests are generalization and adaptation to new distributions (domain adaptation, domain generalization, non-iid federated learning, zero-shot, etc.).

 <br>